cloudevents/spec/discovery.md

 - Description: The Discovery Endpoint's epoch value for this Service Entry.
   This specification does not mandate any particular semantic meaning to the value used.
-For example, implementations are free to use a value that represents a timestamp or could choose to simply use a monotomically increasing number.
+For example, implementations are free to use a value that represents a timestamp or could choose to simply use a monotonically increasing number.
 The only requirement is that the value MUST always increase each time the Service Entry is updated.
 This allows for a quick integer comparision to determine which version of this Service Entry is the